CentauriSoldier/LuaEx/README.md

 #### Big Things Come in Small Package
 Keeping this module small is essential to making it useful.
 You shouldn't have to spend a year learning how to use something designed to be easy to use; **LuaEx** is developed with that in mind.

-##### Simplicity
+#### Simplicity
 Retaining simplicity of the code is also a primary goal of this module.
 The code should be intuitive and I strive toward that end.
+The purpose being that both you and I should be able to read the code and understand it.

 #### Conventional Consistency
 This project is made to be consistent both with Lua's naming & coding conventions as well as internally.